ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The next thing I remember is being in the Intensive Care Unit (ICU) and hating the fact that I had a catheter.
 There was also a helmet of bandages on my head with a drain on the top coming from a hole that drained blood and tissue fluids.
 That was unexpected and a little gross to think about, but only stayed on for a couple days.
 I was also told that I was demanding to have the tube in the artery of my wrist removed before I was even fully awake; I don't remember doing that, but it sounds like something I'd do so I'll take my wife's word for it.

-Steroids were given through an IV every few hours to reduce any swelling or pressure around the brain.
+Steroids were given through an IV periodically to reduce any swelling or pressure around the brain.
 That was the hardest and worst part of the first night after surgery.
-Sleeping was almost impossible, since the nurses needed to wake me up throughout the night to give me those steroids through an IV.
+Sleeping was almost impossible, since the nurses needed to wake me up throughout the night to give me those steroids.

 Speech and concentration were a little slow early on, but that's to be expected.
 I was able to walk around carefully with the help of a ICU nurse.